 Eat More Fruit – Obviously…

 Yeah… we all could probably eat more fruit, but why?
-Obviously, we know it’s healthier than pounding down trans fat loaded burgers but what are some cool facts about fruit that makes it important to eat?
+Obviously, we know it’s healthier than pounding down trans fat-loaded burgers but what are some cool facts about fruit that make it important to eat?
 Get some fun info in this article!